Raz-Dahan/pipelines/kubernetes-pipeline/README.md

 # CI/CD Project

 Welcome!
-This project focuses on continuous integration and continuous deployment using Jenkins, Docker and Kubernetes.<br />
+This project focuses on continuous integration and continuous deployment using Jenkins, Docker Kubernetes, Helm.<br />
+You have the options to control Infrastructure as code using Terraform and monitor using Prometheus and Grafana.
 It includes a Flask application, a Jenkinsfile for build, test, approval, and deploy stages, as well as scripts for deployment and testing.

 - This project is designed so that anyone can use it.
 You just need to perform all the preparations and modify the variable names to suit your needs.